robot-bulls/Download-Tiktok-Videos/README.md

-# Bulk-Tiktoks-Downloader
+# Download-Tiktok-Videos
-Script to bulk download tiktok videos with no watermark!
+Script to bulk download tiktok videos from any user account with no watermark!

 The programm is written node.js and it uses the following libraries: